 Before saying "yes" to a photographer, it's important to feel like you can be yourself, to have a mutual connection and trust.

 Because of this, picking a photographer can be daunting.
 And I get it!
-You don't wan to regret your choice.
-I want to show up and be real about who I am and my interests.
-So I've created a list of "must knows" about me.
+As a new wedding photographer in Southwest Florida, I want to show up and be real about who I am and my interests.
+So, I've created a list of "must knows" about me.
 Read to the end and let me know if anything resonates with you ✨

 At 16 I got a job at my local winery opening bottles and suggesting wines I had never tasted.
 I worked at Home Depot during the pandemic dealing with stressed out and frustrated customers.
 Since age 17 I've worked for 5 different photographers second shooting countless of weddings.
 Every job has required a lot stamina, thinking on my feet, and providing excellent service no mater the situation.
 Serving people is what I was born to do.